Dr George Southcombe, Fellow by Special Election in History and Director of the Sarah Lawrence Programme.

 George, as well as being Director of the Sarah Lawrence Programme, is a College Lecturer in History.
 He teaches early modern British and European history.
 He has supervised, or is supervising, graduate students working on various aspects of English witchcraft, Quakerism, and Anglo-Japanese relations.

-George grew up on Dartmoor in Devon and attended his local comprehensive.
-He completed his undergraduate and graduate studies at Keble College, and he has held lectureships at nine Oxford colleges.
+George grew up on Dartmoor in Devon and attended his local comprehensive school.
+He completed his undergraduate and graduate studies at Keble College.
 From 2008 to 2011 he was a British Academy Postdoctoral Fellow at Somerville College.
 He is a Fellow of the Royal Historical Society.
 In his spare time George writes occasional poetry, goes to the theatre, cooks and runs.
-He used to act, and he now fulfills his dramatic inclinations by reading to his young son.
+He used to act, and he now fulfils his dramatic inclinations by reading to his young son.

 (Co-edited with Grant Tapsell), Revolutionary England: Essays for Clive Holmes (London: Routledge, 2017).

 ‘Thomas Ady and the Politics of Scepticism in Cromwellian England’, in Southcombe and Tapsell (eds), Revolutionary England, pp. 163-75.

 (Co-edited with Almut Suerbaum & Benjamin Thompson), Polemic: Language as Violence in Medieval and Early Modern Discourse (Farnham: Ashgate, 2015).

 ‘The Polemics of Moderation in Late Seventeenth-Century England’, in Suerbaum, Southcombe and Thompson (eds), Polemic, pp. 237-51.

 English Nonconformist Poetry, 1660-1700, 3 vols (London: Pickering & Chatto, 2012).